The Phases of Non-supersymmetric Gauge Theories: the $SO(N_c)$ Case Study: Introduction

 SUSY gauge theories are very interesting in their own right, though one would obviously like to ask what phases appear for the non-SUSY versions of these theories.
-This question was investigated in a series of papers in the late 90's \cite{Evans:1995rv,Evans:1995ia,Aharony:1995zh,Alvarez-Gaume:1996qoj,Alvarez-Gaume:1996vlf,Evans:1996hi,Konishi:1996iz,Alvarez-Gaume:1997bzm,Alvarez-Gaume:1997wnu,Evans:1997dz,Cheng:1998xg,Martin:1998yr,Luty:1999qc}, by perturbing SUSY gauge theories with soft supersymmetry breaking terms (see also the more recent \cite{Cordova:2018acb}).
-Recently, a simple and efficient method for perturbing SUSY dualities via anomaly mediated SUSY breaking (AMSB) was recently proposed in~\cite{Murayama:2021xfj}.
+This question was investigated in a series of papers in the late 90's \cite{Evans:1995ia,Aharony:1995zh,Evans:1995rv,DHoker:1996xdz,Alvarez-Gaume:1996vlf,Alvarez-Gaume:1996qoj,Evans:1996hi,Konishi:1996iz,Alvarez-Gaume:1997bzm,Evans:1997dz,Alvarez-Gaume:1997wnu,Cheng:1998xg,Martin:1998yr,Luty:1999qc}, by perturbing SUSY gauge theories with soft supersymmetry breaking terms (see also the more recent \cite{Cordova:2018acb}).
+In~\cite{Murayama:2021xfj}, a simple and efficient method was introduced for studying non-supersymetric gauge theory by starting with its supersymmetric version and perturbing it by anomaly mediated SUSY breaking (AMSB) \cite{Randall:1998uk,Giudice:1998xp} (see also \cite{ArkaniHamed:1998kj,Arkani-Hamed:1998dti} for earlier work containing some important aspects of AMSB).
 The main advantage of this method is that a single spurion provides both the positive scalar mass squared and the gaugino mass, thereby preparing exactly the UV theory of interest.
 By the UV insensitive nature of AMSB the determination of the low-energy phase of the theory can be reliably performed within the dual low-energy effective theory.
 Indeed many interesting results have been obtained this way including the phases and global symmetry breaking pattern of SUSY QCD~\cite{Murayama:2021xfj} as well as in the simplest non-supersymmetric chiral gauge theories with an antisymmetric~\cite{Csaki:2021aqv} or symmetric~\cite{Csaki:2021xhi} fermion.
 These results allowed the reexamination of old conjectured phases of non-SUSY chiral gauge theories based on the tumbling/most attractive channel (MAC) framework~\cite{Raby:1979my,Dimopoulos:1980hn}.
 It was found that all cases needed some form of modification, and in some cases it was not the condensate in the MAC that was actually generated.
 The theories with larger number of flavors included more chiral symmetry breaking and also examples of superconformal fixed points from non-SUSY UV theories.

 However all of the theories explored so far with AMSB contained some particles in the fundamental representation, which led to screening and a perimeter law for all of their Wilson loops.
 Consequently, their chiral symmetry breaking took place in a screened/Higgs phase, rather than a genuine confining phase.
 This will no longer be the case for gauge theories with Lie algebra $\mathfrak{so}(N_c)$ (more specifically $Spin(N_c)$) and matter in the vector representation, where the Wilson loop in the spinor can not be screened.
 This makes the appearance of an area law possible -- which is the strict definition of a confining phase.